What the study found

 Key points

-- In the Chikkodi sub-watershed, existing SWC measures were linked to a 26.17% runoff reduction.
+- Existing conservation measures in the Chikkodi sub-watershed were linked to a 26.17% runoff reduction.

-- The authors recommend bunding and trenching in critical areas, followed by check dams along drainage lines.
+- The authors recommend bunding and trenching in critical areas to intercept runoff and increase infiltration.

-- The authors say improved watershed saturation can increase local water availability and support environmental flow.
+- The authors say improved watershed saturation can increase local water availability and support downstream environmental flow.

 Disclosure